Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

         * Page appears with the correct formatting and layout, should look like the image.
         * Test that routes (listed above) direct the user to the specified page.
         * Test that appropriate error messages appear on screen when the routes for handling unrecognized username and/or incorrect password are activated.
-        * Test that the html and css stylesheet options render correctly when the window size, browser or user's device is changed.
+        * Test that the html and css stylesheet options render correctly when the window size, browser, or the user's device changes.
         * Password recovery route should send an email, refresh the page, and display a message to the user.

 <img src="TEAM_RESOURCES/Images_Milestone4/login.png" alt="Login Page" width="500">